Property Management requirements in Tennessee

 YES.
 For example, resident managers (for brokers or owners) of apartments, duplexes or residential complexes are exempt if their duties are limited to supervision, exhibition of residential units, leasing or collection of security deposits and rentals from the property.
 Resident managers cannot negotiate the amounts of security deposits or rentals, nor may they negotiate leases on behalf of the broker.

 Before hiring a property manager to manage your Tennessee rental property, you should always check that he or she is licensed appropriately.
-You can check the license status of Tennessee property managers by clicking on the “Verify A License” link on the TREC's website's left navigation bar.
+You can check the license status of Tennessee property managers at the Tennessee license Search and Verification.

 Tennessee Community Association Management Licensing